Galveston–Houston Electric Railway: Route

 While most of the original stations have been demolished to make room for new structures, several artifacts remain.
-Minute Maid Park was built from Union Station, and features a railway theme.
+Daikin Park was built from Union Station, and features a railway theme.
 Before Interstate 45, a small, two-story interurban station was located on College Avenue where it crossed Airport Boulevard.
 This crossing was not at right angles but like an "X" and would be located slightly east of I-45 on the feeder street, if it still existed today.
 Airport Blvd becomes College Ave in South Houston at I-45.
 The original causeway in Galveston can be easily seen to the east from the interstate highway causeway.

 Other stops included Park Place, City of South Houston (formerly City of Dumont), College Ave/Airport Blvd at Interstate 45, Clear Creek Crossing (the power station), and the Galveston Terminal on 21st Street, between Church and Post Office streets.